 - Several B vitamins, including folate, B1 (thiamin), B6, and B12, are essential to emotional wellness.
 The best sources of these vitamins are animal-based foods, including meat, poultry, fish, and dairy products.
 These vitamins are also found in a wide range of beans, nuts, whole grains, fruits, and vegetables, especially dark green leafy vegetables, such as spinach or kale.
 Vegetarians have a tough time getting enough vitamin B12 but can get enough from brewer’s yeast, soy milk, veggie burgers, and fortified breakfast cereals.

 - People who lack vitamin C in their diet are more likely to experience fatigue and depression.
-Vitamin C is found in blueberries, broccoli, grapefruit, kiwi, oranges, pepper, potatoes, strawberries, and tomato.
-Even among people who aren’t known to be deficient, vitamin C supplements have shown mood-elevating benefits in some studies.
+Vitamin C is found in blueberries, broccoli, grapefruit, kiwi, oranges, pepper, potatoes, strawberries, and tomatoes.
+Even among people who aren’t known to be deficient, vitamin C supplements have demonstrated mood-elevating benefits in some studies.

-- Individuals with higher carotenoid levels in their bloodstream (a good indicator of fruit and vegetable intake) had a 28% lower risk of becoming depressed over six years in another study that included 2,000 people across the U.S., and the relationship appeared to be dose-dependent (the more carotenoids, the merrier).
+- Individuals with higher carotenoid levels in their bloodstream (a good indicator of fruit and vegetable intake) had a 28% lower risk of becoming depressed over six years in one study that included 2,000 people across the United States.
+The relationship appeared to be dose-dependent (the more carotenoids, the merrier).
 Beta-carotene is found in apricots, broccoli, cantaloupe, carrots, collards, peaches, pumpkin, spinach, and sweet potato.

 - A link between selenium deficiency and mood disorders has been reported in several studies.
-Selenium is found in legumes, lean meat, low-fat dairy products, nuts and seeds (especially brazil nuts), seafood, and whole grains.
-Too much selenium can be toxic, though, so it’s best not to overdo selenium-rich foods and avoid supplements containing selenium.
+Selenium is found in legumes, lean meat, low-fat dairy products, nuts and seeds (especially Brazil nuts), seafood, and whole grains.
+Too much selenium can be toxic, though, so it’s best not to overdo selenium-rich foods and to generally avoid selenium supplements.

 - Magnesium is vital for stress response, recovery, and repair.
 It has also been found to be helpful for folks with fibromyalgia and major depression.
 You can find the most magnesium in pumpkin seeds, almonds, spinach, cashews, pumpkin seeds, peanuts, shredded wheat, soymilk, black beans, and edamame.